 Want to know more about sharing with Byta?
 Check out our features page for share breakdowns.

 Distinct differences between shares and audio cards

-Activity and public-facing Universal Links have also been given an update.
+Activity and public-facing Universal Links also had a refresh.
 Your audio files now sit combined into one “Share” that holds all the details attached to it.
 Expand the share card to find the individual albums and tracks, this makes your ‘Share” even clearer for both recipients and senders.
-Little changes like this will mean tasks such as deleting shares or downloading files can now be done more easily, saving you time.
+Little changes like this mean that tasks such as deleting shares or downloading files are now easy to do.
+Saving you time.

 Easy to access help menus

 We realised that help screens aren’t just necessary at the start of using a new app but should be accessible all the time, so from now on you can access information about a page and any FAQs at any point by clicking on the “i” icon at the top right of the screen.
-If your questions still aren’t answered then feel free to drop us a message in the chat where someone is always around, or have a look at our knowledge base.
+Do you still have questions?
+Drop us a message in the chat where someone is always around or have a look at our support centre.

 New improved Universal Link pages